OpenPrinting/cups/DEVELOPING.md

 - `install-headers`; installs all include files in their corresponding locations (also see "INSTALL/UNINSTALL SUPPORT"),
-- `install-libs`; installs all library files in their corresponding locations (also see "INSTALL/UNINSTALL SUPPORT"), and
+- `install-libs`; installs all library files in their corresponding locations (also see "INSTALL/UNINSTALL SUPPORT"),
+- `test`: builds and runs unit tests, and
 - `uninstall`; removes all distribution files from their corresponding locations (also see "INSTALL/UNINSTALL SUPPORT").